jedevc/bhamcal/README.md

 bhamcal requires at least python 3.7, as it uses some slightly more modern features.

+Additionally, chromedriver is required for selenium to scrape the calendar data - to install it, see [here][selenium-install].

-To install it, clone the repository, and install it using pip:
+Finally, to actually install bhamcal, clone the repository, and install it using pip:

     $ git clone https://github.com/jedevc/bhamcal.git
     $ cd bhamcal